syncfusion-content/uwp-docs/uwp/Scheduler/weekview.md

 ### Changing resource order
 #### Order by Date
-The DayHeaderOrder property is used to set the order in which resources must be displayed.
-OrderByDate will display the resource based on date.
+DayHeaderOrder property is used to set the order by which resources must be displayed.
+OrderByDate will be displaying the resource based on date.
 {% tabs %}
 {% highlight C# %}